 In later years, when the Hartford-Albany turnpike was built along the Farmington River, it passed directly below the Chaugham cabin.
 With the increased interstate traffic, the fame of the Lighthouse spread, because drivers on the stages making their way south over the toll road would always watch anxiously for the light streaming through the walls of the Chaugham cabin, and when they finally saw it, they would shout to the passengers, “There’s Barkhamsted Lighthouse; only five miles more to New Hartford the end of the route.”

 Apparently Molly and James got on well with folks in their region, even though their nearest neighbors were probably down in New Hartford.
 In fact, they say that James Chaugham would always light a signal fire on the top of Ragged Mountain, up behind his cabin, whenever he learned that the New Hartford settlement was under threat of Indian attack.
 Then the New Hartford residents would gather in the fortified house they had built to protect themselves from the occasional sorties by hostile Indians out of Satan’s Kingdom, and wait for the Indians to appear or the danger to pass.
 The people of New Hartford had great affection for the keepers of the Barkhamsted Lighthouse.

 Some of you are saying to yourselves, “Satan’s Kingdom?!
 Awesome!”
 Yes, there is a part of New Hartford with that name – and I can guarantee a CTMQ visit or two in the future.
 I promise.
-(Promise… kept)
+(All things Satan in Connecticut“>Promise… kept)